samirzjadhav/100-days-of-code/log.md

 ### Day 97 : August 10 2022, Wednesday

 **Today's Progress**: Today I learned about rest patterns and parameters, short-circuiting, or, and operator and nullish coalescing operator

+### Day 98 : August 11 2022, Thursday

+**Today's Progress**: Today I learned the logical assignment operator and, or, nullish assignment operator.
+I also completed some challenges.